danielpronych/asciidoctest/docs/test.md

   So if an organization gathers and makes available ten kinds of data with a single contact email or phone number for questions about the data and it's availability, then all of those collection activities might use a single 'source' account.</p>
-<p>Each source gets a xs_<user> exchange for injection of data posts, and, similar to a subscriber
+<p>Each source gets a xs_&lt;usergt; exchange for injection of data posts, and, similar to a subscriber
-  to send report messages about processing and receipt of data. source may also have an xl_<user>
+  to send report messages about processing and receipt of data. source may also have an xl_&lt;usergt;
   exchange where, as per report routing configurations, report messages of consumers will be sent.</p>
 <p>User credentials are placed in the credentials files, and <em>sr_audit</em> will update
 the broker to accept what is specified in that file, as long as the admin password is